mh8974/n8n-mcp-server/README.md

 The following features are planned for future releases:

 ### Workflow Management
-- Retrieve a workflow by its ID
-- Update an existing workflow
 - Delete a workflow by its ID
 - Activate a workflow by its ID
 - Deactivate a workflow by its ID